-The forward-looking scenarios used in the ECL model have been updated to reflect the latest available macroeconomic view of recovery in 2022 onwards as the country moves towards endemicity.
+The forward-looking scenarios used in the ECL model have been updated to reflect the latest available macroeconomic view of recovery in 2023 onwards.
 However, post-model adjustment continued to be applied during the year to account for the estimated impact of economic uncertainties not reflected in the modelled outcome.